morganster/nerdgeschoss-news-test/readme.md

     * cd into the directory and type ```npm build:prod```
     * the build is generated in build directory
 5. **Testing**
-    * for e2e you can start the cypres with `npm run cypress:open`
     * for unit tests `npm run test`
-    * for coverage `npm run test:coverage`